 Section 3: Make.com’s Pricing Model (And Why It’s a Landmine)

 The Hard Truth: I ran a 30-day A/B test comparing Zapier and Make.com for a SaaS client.
-Zapier’s $30/month plan allowed 500 triggers/day, which was sufficient for all automation needs.
-Make.com’s Professional plan ($50/month) offered the same number of triggers but with worse performance.
-I’d pay $20/month for a better tool any day.
+Zapier’s $30/month plan handled 500 tasks/day comfortably for all our automation needs.
+Make.com’s credit math made the same workload land on the Pro/Teams boundary once you factor in multi-module scenarios—so the “cheaper” tool wasn’t, once real workflows ran.
+I’d pay for the tool that prices in runs I can predict, not credits I have to reverse-engineer.

 Section 4: Alternatives to Make.com (Why You Might Not Need It)